Vaibhavking8/CTF-Writeups/picoctf/SSTI2/README.md

 ## Thought Process & Approach

 The challenge hints at templating and input sanitization.
 This strongly suggests testing for **Server-Side Template Injection (SSTI)**.
+You can refer [https://portswigger.net/web-security/server-side-template-injection](https://portswigger.net/web-security/server-side-template-injection) to understand and get an idea about SSTI.

 ---